Penetration Testing as a Service (PTaaS)

 Human intelligence.

-A penetration test is delivered by our certified experts who focus on testing sensitive areas of an asset that can’t be discovered by an automated scanner such as complex business logic and authorization weaknesses which are contextual to your unique web application,
+A penetration test is delivered by our certified experts who focus on testing sensitive areas of an asset that an automated scanner can’t discover.
+Our security experts uncover vulnerabilities missed by automated tools, including contextual/business logic and complex multi-step issues.

-Edgescan is an ISO27001 and CREST certified organization, and our security analysts are seasoned experts and carry a range of industry credentials including CREST, OSCP and CEH certifications.
+Edgescan security analysts are seasoned experts and carry a range of industry credentials, including CREST, OSCP, and CEH certifications, and Edgescan is an ISO27001 and CREST certified organization.

 Benefits of Using a Penetration as a Service Testing Solution